Ready to Launch Your Legacy?

 Get to know some of our talented Liberal Arts students, alumni, and faculty members.
 These stories highlight the diverse backgrounds and accomplishments of our community and the impact they are making.

-As a first-generation student, Milan Dukes is improving the college experience and support resources for fellow first-generation students while participating in research to help shape her career goals.
+As a first-generation student, Jayden Foxx is improving the college experience and support resources for fellow first-generation students while participating in the Liberal Arts Alumni Mentor Program to help shape her career goals.

-The Susan Welch Liberal Arts Building—the first new Liberal Arts building at Penn State University Park in more than fifty years—will be an innovative hub of social science teaching, research, and outreach activity when it opens in January 2025.
+The Susan Welch Liberal Arts Building—the first new Liberal Arts building at Penn State University Park in more than fifty years—opened its doors in January and serves as an innovative hub of social science teaching, research, and outreach activity.

 Pursue your passions